matt-wilkinson-js/test/docs/Business Data Vault/ITEM_SPECIFICATION_COMPONENT_BR.md

 - [ ] Fulfilment channel & Tran_DT incorporated into table
 - [ ] Enhanced supplier cleaning added
 - [ ] New filter conditions for TRAN_DT from AGG_FINANCE_PNL_METRIC have been applied
+- [ ] Specification weight at end of the month is applied to whole period